 - Adam Westing: In Space Jam, Zombieland and Coffee and Cigarettes.

-- Cool Old Guy: There's a whole site of stories.
-Also, his role in ZombielandTallahassee: Six people left in the world, and one of them is Bill fuckin' Murray!
+- Cool Old Guy: His role in Zombieland.Tallahassee: Six people left in the world, and one of them is Bill fuckin' Murray!

 - Deadpan Snarker: All his movies but most notable are Caddyshack and Groundhog Day.
 Comedy Central even named him number one in their special "Mouthing Off: The Fifty-One Greatest Smart-Asses Of All Time".

 - Improv: Known to ad-lib his way through most of his movies.
-In fact, there are several, such as Little Shop of Horrors, Kingpin, and Space Jam where all his dialogue is completely ad-libbed."That is one nutty hospital!"
+In fact, there are several, such as Little Shop of Horrors, Kingpin, and Space Jam where all his dialogue is completely ad-libbed.
+Though this is notably not the case in Ghostbusters, thanks to how well Dan Aykroyd and Harold Ramis were able to capture his voice in the script."That is one nutty hospital!"

-- My Greatest Failure: After the phenomenal success of Ghostbusters, Murray used his clout to bring a pet project to fruition, playing the main character in a film adaptation of W. Somerset Maugham's philosophical novel The Razor's Edge.
+- Playing Against Type: After the phenomenal success of Ghostbusters (1984), Murray used his clout to bring a pet project to fruition, playing the main character in a film adaptation of W. Somerset Maugham's philosophical novel The Razor's Edge.
 However, mainstream audiences weren't ready to see funnyman Murray grapple with existential questions of life.
 The film tanked, and Murray was so disappointed that he quit acting temporarily to study at the Sorbonne, appearing in only one movie in the next four years.